 What good can possibly come from that?

-I’m thrilled and made envious by the bubble created by the private school.
+I was envious of the bubble created by the private school.
 I wanted to play with all the guitars and drums.
 I wanted to share their meals and thrill to their daily discoveries.
-The message to these students is clear; “We don’t expect you to merely survive.
+The message to the students was clear; “We don’t expect you to merely survive.
 We expect you to thrive.
 We expect you to make things better.”

 But outside the bubble…?